imightbeamy/multi-touch-js/presentation/presentation.md

 # [fit] `touchmove`

-touchmove has the messiest default behovor so always `preventDefault()`!
+touchmove has the messiest default behavior so always `preventDefault()`!

-Don't bother with `changedTouches` here

 ---